thepetershen/tournament-host/tournament-frontend/README.md

 Ranking system and leagues

-all the types event format (double elim, round robin...)

 actual hosting part: sign up(and approval of said players), winners, announcements, ability to advertise tournament, picture storage, seeding using ranking

 Better UI in general (pretty important)